AbbadAnes/kaggle-Rossmann-Store-Sales-Solution/README.md

 <h2>Neural Networks</h2>
 <h2>LSTM</h2>
 <p>
-It is a recurrent neural network, very effective in solving the most difficult problems.
+It's a recurrent neural network, very effective in solving the most difficult problems.
 Indeed, this type of neural networks has the capacity to predict multiple outputs at the same time.
 In addition, its architecture allows it to use the outputs relating to past moments in the prediction of the outputs future moments.
 This feature makes it very effective for
 Forcasting Timeseries issues.
 LSTMs are the most popular type of recurrent neural networks